 The business case for hiring people with disabilities is a solid one.
 First of all, they are an available labour pool at a time when many employers are crying out for help at every level.
 Secondly, they bring unique talents and perspectives.
-They have already learned to overcome challenges and obstacles placed in their way and they know how to solve problems - because they have to, every day.
+They have already learned to overcome challenges and obstacles placed in their way and they know how to solve problems, because they have to every day.
 They help diversify the workforce and inclusive businesses have been shown to be up to six times more likely to be innovative and agile.
 They also have higher than average revenue and profit margins and many increase their market share because they become more attractive to more customers.

 Many organizations have already made major steps to improve their accessibility.
 Now is the time to do more, especially in recruitment and hiring.
-This might mean things like making accessible parking available closer to the workplace entrance, replacing steps at the building entrances with ramps with handrails and ensuring that there is easy access to washrooms, water fountains and employee lunchrooms.
+This may involve things like making accessible parking available closer to the workplace entrance, removing steps and replacing them with ramps with handrails, and ensuring that there is easy access to washrooms, water fountains and employee lunchrooms.

 Employers can also widen their job search criteria to make sure that people with disabilities are aware of opportunities within their organization.
-Some things to consider might be disability inclusion statements in job advertisements, posting job openings on disability-oriented job boards, ensuring that applications are in laws home training workplacetoday® resources events library mcyclopedia advertising contactus
+Some things to consider might be disability inclusion statements in job advertisements, posting job openings on disability-oriented job boards, ensuring that applications are in laws